sonic-pi-net/sonic-pi/README.md

 ## Acknowledgements

-Sonic Pi has been developed within the Computer Laboratory at the University of Cambridge in collaboration with the Raspberry Pi Foundation.
+Sonic Pi has been developed within the Computer Laboratory at the University of Cambridge with kind support from the Raspberry Pi Foundation and the Broadcom Foundation.